 2023 AIG Women's Open | August 10-13

 Explore the course guide for Walton Heath, the host of the 2023 AIG Women's Open.
-The Championship will be played over a composite layout of the Old and New Courses at the Surrey venue.
+The Championship was played over a composite layout of the Old and New Courses at the Surrey venue.

 The 1st actually plays as the 2nd hole for the members on Walton Heath’s Old Course, one of two tracks at the incredible Surrey property.
 The hole is beautiful, with trees framing a rolling dogleg that goes up and down to the right, and offers an enticing first tee shot for the world's best in August.
 The opening shot appears very wide on the tee, but the fairway narrows at the ideal hitting zone, a feature of the course throughout.
 A long iron or wood is likely all that is required.
 In firm and fast conditions, finding the fairway in the right spot is difficult with the severe downhill slope at the foot of the hill making control tricky, rough long and to the left, and a lone tree to the right side blocking out second shots that don’t go far enough down the hill.
 Heather also awaits to the right for aggressive tee shots that flare too far off line.
 A good tee shot still leaves a long approach to be played now going up a significant hill to a large rectangular green with subtle movements.
 Judging distance in firm conditions is the hardest element of the approach, which is never likely to be playing short.
 All things considered par here is a good score to start.